NitinNSB/Data-Structures-Using-C/Heap/intro.md

 # How to find the index of , parent and children of a node?

-- The parent of the node at index i is given by the formula (i-1)/2.
+- The parent of the node at index i is given by the formula: floor value of ((i-1)/2).

-- The left child of the node at index i is given by the formula 2\*i + 1.
+- The left child of the node at index i is given by the formula: 2\*i + 1.

-- The right child of the node at index i is given by the formula 2\*i + 2.
+- The right child of the node at index i is given by the formula: 2\*i + 2.

 <b>Note : </b> Try to apply these formulas on above given diagram to understand better.